 - 1. Remove all AC power (utility or generator power) to the inverter. - 2.
-Disconnect the positive battery cable to the inverter. - 3.
-Ensure the inverter and remote control are disconnected from all AC and DC power (the remote display will be blank).

-After the inverter has been disconnected from all power for 30 seconds, reconnect the positive battery cable and resume operation.
+Open all the inverter DC disconnects (or disconnect the positive battery cable to the inverter). - 3.
+Ensure the inverter and the remote are disconnected from all AC and DC power (the remote display will be blank). - 4.
+After the inverter has been disconnected from all power for 30 seconds, reconnect the inverter disconnects (or reconnect the positive battery cable) and resume operation.

-Info: There may be a momentary spark when the positive battery cable is connected to the inverter's terminal.
+Info: If DC disconnects are not used, there may be a momentary spark when the positive battery cable is connected to the inverter's terminal.
 This is normal and indicates that the inverter's internal capacitors are being charged.